A7med23/obsidian-sync/Writing/Lyrics scratch book.md

+i sit and i ponder
+where did it go wrong when did i wander into this abyss filled with thunder

 "its just painm, all you can od is carry it but its heavy and the more you deny it the more you run from it the heavier it gets. if you dont make peace with it it will crush you, i wont let it crush me" -Riz from halo